polvinc/DHEM/README.md

 ## Next step: analysis of dynamic guiding behavior
 - How does Onstep+DHEM behave when correction pulses are sent by INDI commands?
 - How does the mechanics behave in terms of inertia, torque and increase in on-board mass (with or without counterweight)??
-- What is the impact of the small mechanical play on the declination axis during correction pulses (Tilting moment stiffness = 18.6 Nm/arcmin)?
+- What is the impact of the small mechanical play on the declination axis during correction pulses (tilting moment stiffness = 18.6 Nm/arcmin)?
 - Take a picture !
 - Comparison with AM5 and EQ6r.